bkumar73/rhacmdeveloperscenario/blogrhacmfordevelopers.md

 a developer:

-* should work in RHACM-UI, but only in his own `preconfigured-namespace`
+* should work in RHACM-UI, but only in his own `preconfigured-namespace`on the hub
 * he should deploy to clusters in his `developer-clusterset`
 * he should not be able to modify any `bindings, clustersets`, etc
 * he should be able to edit `Placements in his clusterSet`
+* there should be also restrictions on ManagedCluster

 Let us go step by step: